 This funky restaurant has an extensive selection of amazing alcohol-free drinks and a really cool and relaxed vibe to add to the holiday spirit.

 Recovery Direct Team

-Nestled in a quite road in Constantia the centre has spared no expense to ensure that each guest receives a premium accommodation experience that would rival any 5 star hotel experience.
-The centre is solar powered and maintains drought proof off-grid water which is supplied by natural spring located on the property.
+Nestled in a quiet road in Constantia the centre has spared no expense to ensure that each guest receives a premium accommodation experience that would rival any 5-star hotel experience.
+The centre is solar-powered and maintains drought-proof off-grid water which is supplied by natural spring located on the property.